 Cambridge is something very different so it’s not surprising if you feel out of place.
 But once you’re set, it’s hard not to see it as a second home.
 So don’t be put off, there are many ways to make yourself comfortable over here.
 After a while, you realise that it’s not too bad to ‘Cambridge while Muslim’.

-*I recognize that ‘Cambridge’ isn’t a verb.
+*I recognise that ‘Cambridge’ isn’t a verb.